OlivierRaemy/electron/docs/tutorial/windows-store-guide.md

 ## Step 3: Using the AppX Package

-In order to run your package, your users will need Windows 10 with the so-called "Anniversary Update" - details on how to update Windows can be found [here][how-to-update].

-In opposition to traditional UWP apps, packaged apps currently need to undergo a manual verification process, for which you can apply [here][centennial-campaigns].
-In the meantime, all users will be able to install your package by double-clicking it, so a submission to the store might not be necessary if you're looking for an easier installation method.
-In managed environments (usually enterprises), the `Add-AppxPackage` [PowerShell Cmdlet can be used to install it in an automated fashion][add-appxpackage].
+Since the Windows Anniversary Update (codenamed Windows Redstone) has not been released to consumers yet, you won't be able to release your app to the Windows Store until later this year - but you can already use the `Add-AppxPackage` [PowerShell Cmdlet to install it on machines][add-appxpackage] in developer or enterprise environments.

 Another important limitation is that the compiled AppX package still contains a win32 executable - and will therefore not run on Xbox, HoloLens, or Phones.

 ## Optional: Add UWP Features using a BackgroundTask
 You can pair your Electron app up with an invisible UWP background task that gets to make full use of Windows 10 features - like push notifications, Cortana integration, or live tiles.